digitaljupyter/unbase64/README.md

 # for openSUSE
 opi meson
 zypper in meson

+# for Windows
+pip install meson
+#(download ninja.exe, add to your path, then install.)
 ```

 If you'd like to contribute other distros, you are welcome to do so!